daneroo/get-me-a-googleapi-refresh-token/README.md

 ## TODO

-- Document provisioning App Credentials
-- Remove a level from `oauth2.keys.json`
-- Implement refreshTokensDB.json
+- Implement refreshTokensDB.json (-db)
-  - persist refresh token by account
+  - persist refresh token by account/id
-- yargs: verify,renew,noauth,user
-- extract Auth/TokenManagement into npm
 - renovate

-- `google-auth-library` is included in `googleapis`, switch to that
+## Scopes

+To identify a requested token with an `sub/id` field, we need to add `https://www.googleapis.com/auth/userinfo.profile` to our requested scopes.
+This is equivalent to the `profile` scope, and also provides us with a `name,given_name,family_name,picture` fields.
+You can also use `openid` as a requested scope, which will give ths `sub,picture` identification fields, but no name.

 ## Usage